Allen McCalla (Artistic Director)

 Katie King (Associate Director)

-Although officially starting her third season with Greenville Little Theatre, Katie has been a part of the GLT family for a long time.
+Katie has been a part of the GLT family for a long time.
 Her first play ever was GLT’s A Christmas Carol in 1994 and she’s worked on over 20 productions both on stage and back stage.
 Katie graduated from Limestone College where she received a B.A. in Theatre.
 Some of her favorite directing credits include Status Updates, Time and Time Again, Laundry and Bourbon, Lone Star, and The Stuck Pot.
-Recent GLT credits include Studio 444’s Find Me A Primitive Man.
+Recent GLT credits include Elvis Has Left the Building and Barefoot in the Park.

 Jeff LaPrad (Technical Director)

 Jeff rejoined GLT in October 2010, after a six year hiatus.
 His education includes degrees in Theatre Design and Production from Virginia Commonwealth University and The University of Tennessee.
 Jeff has over twenty years of technical expertise including work in regional theatres, film and television, and most recently children’s museum exhibits.
 Some of his favorite designs include the Odd Couple and Man of LaMancha for GLT, as well as God’s Country for University of TN and CyberChase: The Chase is On at Children’s Museum of Houston.
 Excited to be replanting his roots in Greenville, look for more of Jeff’s scenic painting as well as future designs.

 Cory Granner(Resident Lighting Designer)